Azúcar Negra

-Azucar Negra is a studio album by the Cuban salsa singer Celia Cruz.
+Azucar Negra (English: "Black Sugar"), is a studio album by the Cuban salsa singer Celia Cruz.
 It was nominated for a Grammy Award for Best Tropical Latin Album, Vocal or Instrumental in 1994.

 Critical reception

 The Chicago Tribune called the album "a truly sweet and artfully balanced mix of many worlds: a smart international pan-Latin style that draws on classic salsa, new Latin pop."
 The Los Angeles Times noted that "though representative of Cruz's well-known style, it allows room for a more pop-oriented presence."